-Honors Preliminary Recitals are scheduled at the end of each semester and begin at 12:00 noon (note difference from Forum time).
 To enable more participation, we encourage works under 10 minutes in duration.
-Nominations for the Honors Recitals must be submitted by the applied faculty member to Willie Santiago, using an Honors Recital Nomination Form (see p.
-14).
-The deadline for submission of this nomination is 10 days prior to the first Preliminary Recital, the exact date of which will be posted each semester.
-From these Preliminary recitals, some will be selected to perform in one of 3 Finals Recitals.
-Students should dress appropriately for these recitals.
-Students should report to the stage manager 10 minutes prior to recital time and should remain backstage throughout the program.
-A pianist can be provided for one dress rehearsal and the performance for those who need one (see Collaborative Piano information in this Handbook, page 8).
+Nominations for the Honors Recitals must be submitted through this FORM (see page 13) with documentation of approval by the applied faculty member (see p.
+13).
+Submission folder for video uploads is located HERE.
+The deadline for submission of this nomination is November 25, 2020 by midnight.
+A pianist can be provided for one dress rehearsal and the performance for those who need one (see Collaborative Piano information in this Handbook, page 7).